g-farrow/boto3_batch_utils/clients/dynamodb.md

 Batch write records to a DynamoDB table.

 Initialise the client by providing the name of the DynamoDB Table and providing the `partition_key`.
-The `partition_key` argument allows the client to find the Partition Key from within the submitted records.
-If the Partition Key is not present in the record, it can be submitted separately (see Advanced Usage below).
+The `partition_key` argument allows the client to find the Partition Key from within the submitted records and to deduplication payloads.
+If the Partition Key is not present in the record or if it needs to be overridden, it can be submitted separately (see Advanced Usage below).
 ```python
 from boto3_batch_utils import DynamoBatchDispatcher